 One of the newest luxury hotels in Tasmania is a part of the Peppers brand and a unique transformation of disused grain silos in the middle of Launceston.
-Mantra Group have shown an incredible amount of creativity here, retaining the character of the 1960s landmark, from the circular shaped guest rooms to the building’s exterior.
+Mantra Group has shown an incredible amount of creativity here, retaining the character of the 1960s landmark, from the circular-shaped guest rooms to the building’s exterior.

 The hotel also boasts what is now one of the city’s most celebrated restaurants, The Grain of the Silos, with a simple ethos showcasing the very best of Tasmanian produce.